Skip to main content

 Can I Lower My Risk of Breast Cancer?

-For women who are known to be at increased risk for breast cancer, there are additional steps that might reduce the risk of developing breast cancer.
+If you are at increased risk for breast cancer, there are a few additional steps you can take that might reduce your risk.

-For all women
+Steps all women can take

-Get to and stay at a healthy weight: Both increased body weight and weight gain as an adult are linked with a higher risk of breast cancer after menopause.
+Both increased body weight and weight gain as an adult are linked with a higher risk of breast cancer after menopause.
 The American Cancer Society recommends you stay at a healthy weight throughout your life and avoid excess weight gain by balancing your food intake with physical activity.

-Be physically active: Many studies have shown that moderate to vigorous physical activity is linked with lower breast cancer risk, so it’s important to get regular physical activity.
 The American Cancer Society recommends that adults get at least 150 to 300 minutes of moderate intensity or 75 to 150 minutes of vigorous intensity activity each week (or a combination of these), preferably spread throughout the week.
 Getting to or exceeding the upper limit of 300 minutes is ideal.

 Moderate activity is anything that makes you breathe as hard as you do during a brisk walk.
 It causes a slight increase in heart rate and breathing.
 You should be able to talk, but not sing during the activity.

-Avoid or limit alcohol: Alcohol increases risk of breast cancer.
+Alcohol increases risk of breast cancer.
 Even drinking small amounts of alcohol has been linked with an increase in risk.
 It is best not to drink alcohol at all.
 For women who do drink, they should have no more than 1 alcoholic drink a day.
 A drink is 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of 80-proof distilled spirits (hard liquor).

-Other factors that might lower risk: Women who choose to breastfeed for at least several months after childbirth may also get an added benefit of reducing their breast cancer risk.
+Women who choose to breastfeed for at least several months after childbirth may also get an added benefit of reducing their breast cancer risk.

 Using hormone therapy after menopause can increase your risk of breast cancer.
 To avoid this, talk to your health care provider about non-hormonal options to treat menopausal symptoms.

-For women at increased risk of breast cancer
+What to consider for women at increased risk of breast cancer

 If you are at increased risk for breast cancer (for instance, because you have a strong family history of breast cancer, a known inherited gene mutation that increases breast cancer risk, such as in the BRCA1 or BRCA2 gene, or you have had DCIS or LCIS), there are some things you can consider that might help lower your chances of developing breast cancer (or help find it early):